fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 ## Background ##

 [TU Delft OPEN Publishing](https://www.tudelft.nl/en/library/open-publishing), the Open Access academic publisher of the TU Delft, publishes Open Access (OA) journals and open textbooks and open books.
+TU Delft OPEN Publishing is part of the open science program of the TU Delft.
+The Programme consists of seven interrelated projects: Open Education, Open Access, Open Publishing Platform, FAIR Data, FAIR Software, Open Hardware and Citizen Science.
-In most of the OA journals of TU Delft OPEN Publishing, there is a lack of integration of [open science principles](https://www.tudelft.nl/open-science) such as Open Data, Open peer review or authorship transparency in their publication processes.
+Although part of the open science programme, I noticed in most of the OA journals of the TU Delft OPEN Publishing, there is a lack of integration of [open science principles](https://www.tudelft.nl/open-science) such as Open Data, Open peer review or authorship transparency in their publication processes.
 It transpires that not every step of the publication workflow is fully described and available.
 Authors must share their data when publishing in our journals.
 At the same time, authors, reviewers and editors need to understand the benefits of [FAIR Data](https://www.go-fair.org/fair-principles/) in open publishing.
 We should also provide a toolkit to the journal users to help the implementation of FAIR Data in the publishing workflow.

 **The success of the project is linked to the _open collaboration_ of the journal editorial boards.**

 ## Expectations ##
-TU Delft OPEN Publishing is part of the open science program of the TU Delft.
-The Programme consists of seven interrelated projects: Open Education, Open Access, Open Publishing Platform, FAIR Data, FAIR Software, Open Hardware and Citizen Science.
+Being part of the Open Science program of the TU Delft, it was important for me to develop Open Science skills but also to understand better the true meaning behind open learship, accessiblity and openess.
+My main objectives were to
+    1. Lead an open project to promote open science principles
-Learn how to work more openly and make my colleagues work more openly Learning new skills to develop an open project within a complex environment and stakeholders with diverse needs and opinions.
+    2. Work openly by learning new skills to build an open project within a complex environment and stakeholders with diverse needs and opinions
-Improve my communication skills: how to deliver a plan clearly to a diverse community developing my convincing skills with active listening and logics.
+    3. Improve my open communication skills
+         -by sharing knowlege and interacting with different communities -by clearly defining my vision and ideas

+   I choose the OLS program for three main reasons:
+   - the program: it focuses on open science with three principles that are very important to me, sharing, connectnd and empowering
+   - the content: it includes skills, mentoship, tools
+   - the environment: It is safe, diverse and inclusive and that is rare
+   - the length of the program and the doable commitment required

 ## Goal ##